 Criteria: The New York State Medicaid Encounter Data Reporting for APD and MMCOR Category of Service - Service Utilization Guide specify logic on assigning Provider Specialty Type code at the encounter level.
 NYS DOH defines the provider specialty type code "999" as Other and should only be used in cases when no other code can be applied to describe the encounter.

-Condition: Two MCOs, spanning two unique lines of business, had a percentage of submitted encounters in which the Provider Specialty Type field has a value of "999".
+Condition: One MCO, spanning one line of business, had a percentage of submitted encounters in which the Provider Specialty Type field has a value of "999".